 Atco Gas had completed their proposed upgrade of underground assets on South Terrace at this location (but not yet at Charles Street).

 Why was the Jenkin Street intersection chosen as the next location?

 In a choice between Charles Street and Jenkin Street for node two, the City chose Jenkin Street as the next proposed location for the following reasons:

 Will the treatment at the Jenkin Street intersection be similar to node one?

+Following node one, we asked for your ideas and input to inform the design of node two.
+The treatment will be similar to the improvements completed at node one.
 It will include narrowing the road to provide a safer pedestrian environment by reducing the crossing distance.
 It will also allow for the footpath to be widened, creating more space for pedestrians, street furniture and trees.

 Will node two have artwork (and what will the colour scheme be)?